September 4, 2023

 Google Tag Manager’s widget keeps popping up at the bottom of the screen, huh?
 If yes, you’ve come to the right place.
-In this guide, you’ll learn how to turn off Google Tag Manager debug mode (or, in other words, exit it), including common and not so common options.
+In this guide, you’ll learn how to turn off Google Tag Manager debug mode (or, in other words, exit it), including some standard and not-so-common options.

 Option #1.
-Click the X in that widget
+Click Finish in the preview mode’s widget

-The easiest option (that works in most cases) is to click the X icon in that widget
+The easiest option (that works in most cases) is to click the Finish button in that widget.

 Option #2.
 Remove the “gtm_debug=x” from the URL

-There are 3 ways for the widget/badge to appear:
+There are three ways for the widget/badge to appear:

 - The referrer is tagassistant.google.com